 The proponent suggested that there may be more than can be done along the lines suggested in this contribution.

-Revisit in joint discussion.
+This was discussed in joint discussion Tuesday.
 Move to section 4 of notes.

+Further study is needed for the potential requirement to support such an alternative output model in systems (either as a normatively specified decoding interface change or alternative model supported by supplemental metadata).